IgorYunusov/memory/README.md

 - Which files do I have to include in my project?
   - If you want to interact with another process, use `MemEx.h` and `MemEx.cpp`.
 If you want to interact with the virtual address space that your code is running on, use `MemIn.h` and `MemIn.cpp`.
 You can even use both at the same time!

-- MemEx::Inject() fails when attempting to inject a dll using manual mapping.
-  - TL;DR `Use Release mode`.
-See this issue: https://github.com/Nomade040/memory/issues/5.

 # Features
 **[EX]** = Function is only available on the external version
  - x86-32 & x86-64 support